tyleretters/nor.the-rn.info/collections/_posts/2020-06-28-the-hottest-of-takes.md

 Looming over all of us is complete environmental collapse and we're fighting about tearing down fucking statues.

 Yes.
 Tearing down statues matters.
 Yes.
 Tear them down.
-Then can we please get on with the things existential threats?
+Then can we please get on with the more existential threats?

 If the virus has taught us anything it is that nature _does not care_ about your politics or gender or race or sex or religion.